sulu/sulu-workshop/README.md

-# Symfony Live Berlin 2019 Workshop
+# Sulu Workshop

-This repository contains the **project template**, **assignments** and **example solution code** for the Sulu workshop at the Symfony Live Berlin 2019.
-The workshop consists of 12 assignments that guide you through creating a small website that integrates two simple custom entities using the Sulu content management system.
+The Sulu workshop consists of 12 assignments that guide you through the process of creating a small website that integrates two simple custom entities using the Sulu content management system.
+This repository contains the **example project**, **assignments** and **solution code** for the workshop.
-The project builds upon the official [sulu/skeleton](https://github.com/sulu/skeleton) template and adds some project specific libraries such as Bootstrap or Symfony Encore.
+The included example project builds upon the official [sulu/skeleton](https://github.com/sulu/skeleton) template and adds some implementation-specific libraries such as Bootstrap or Symfony Encore.

-The **assignments** of the workshop are located in the [assignments](/assignments) folder of the repository.
+The **assignments** of the workshop are available via the [pull requests area](https://github.com/sulu/sulu-workshop/pulls?q=is%3Aopen+is%3Apr+label%3Aassignment+sort%3Acreated-asc) of this repository.
-Additionally, this repository includes an [open pull request](https://github.com/sulu/sulu-workshop-symfony-live-berlin-2019/pulls?q=is%3Apr+is%3Aopen+sort%3Acreated-asc) that contains the **example solution code** for each assignment on this repository.
+Each pull requests contains the **example solution code** for the respective assignment.
 Feel free to use the **comment feature on these pull requests** for asking questions or providing additional context about the solution code.

 ## Requirements